ibm-cloud-docs/discovery-data/connect.md

 {: shortdesc}

 1. Log in to {{site.data.keyword.discoveryshort}} as an admin, and navigate to **Windows File System**.
-1. Under **Download & install Windows Agent**, click **Download Windows Installer**.
+1. Under **Download & install Windows Agent**, click **Download Windows Agent Installer**.
 Clicking this link downloads the .zip file to run the agent installer.
 1. Follow the prompts.
 While the installer runs, you receive the host name, username, password, agent authentication port number, and port number that you enter later in Windows File System on {{site.data.keyword.discoveryshort}}, so note them when you receive them.
 Also during installation, a check box appears that, when you check it, you can use to create a user account; when the check box is unchecked, you have administrative permissions.
 1. Extract all files in the `WindowsAgentServer.zip`.
 1. Double-click the `install.exe` file, or enter `install.exe` in a command window.
 You can choose one of the following methods to run the installation program: